-While there, I and some local hired helpers to help me, installed the tower and antenna (no rotator was needed), shopped for needed, additional hardware in the nearby cities of Orizaba and Cordoba.
+While there, some local hired helpers and I installed the tower/antenna (no rotator was needed) and shopped for needed additional hardware in the nearby cities of Orizaba and Cordoba.
 I quickly got accustomed to the Mexican afternoon siesta time, late dinners, wonderful people, great food, beautiful countryside, and the overall lifestyle.
 Once the station was all set up and ready to operate, it was a matter of waiting on the license to come through from the Mexican ‘FCC’.

 After the project was over, the antenna and other hardware returned to JSC and was given to the JSC Amateur Radio Club for its use.”